INTERVIEW: Giorgi Paresishvili, chairman of Tashkent Stock Exchange

 5

-Source: president of the Republic of Uzbekistan
+Source: President of the Republic of Uzbekistan

-“The development of the equity market will allow local corporates to deleverage by offering them an alternative source of capital as they are now highly leveraged,” Paresishvilli says.
-“That affects the banks too as they are not so willing to lend to corporates forever.”
+“The development of the equity market will allow local corporates to deleverage by offering them an alternative source of capital as they are now highly leveraged,” Paresishvili says.
+“That affects the banks too, as they are not so willing to lend to corporates forever.”

-Paresishvilli has a long shopping list of reforms that still need to be made.
-The local CSD needs an upgrade as almost as important as allowing foreigners to buy shares is having decent infrastructure for holding them once you own them, Paresishvilli says.
+Paresishvili has a long shopping list of reforms that still need to be made.
+The local CSD needs an upgrade, as almost as important as allowing foreigners to buy shares is having decent infrastructure for holding them once you own them, Paresishvili says.

 “Buying shares is only half the bargain; you also need somewhere to hold the stocks once you own them.
-Bringing partners like Bank of New York Mellon (BONY) will help as they can also give access to many new markets,” Paresishvilli tells bne IntelliNews.
+Bringing partners like Bank of New York Mellon (BONY) will help as they can also give access to many new markets,” Paresishvili told bne IntelliNews.
 “The TSE IT system also needs an upgrade, the same thing we did with the GSE.”